shaunluttin/vscocde-keyboard-shortcuts/03-Navigation.md

 ## Notes

-* For .NET Core projects,
-* symbol-related commands work
+* For .NET Core, symbol-related commands work
 * when the root workspace directory is a project.json file.

 * What differentiates Ctrl+ Shift+ Tab from the vanilla Ctrl+ Tab?

-* The next/previous error is very pretty. :)

-* Tab moves focus - this is an accessibility feature.
+* Tab moves focus - is an accessibility feature.
 * When on, pressing tab does NOT impact the text in the editor
 * but instead moves the focus among editor elements (e.g. tabs, windows, windows).